The Sun and the Earth

 Solar energy is absorbed by the Earth’s surface, warming it and driving the weather patterns and therefore the climate that we observe.
 The only other source of energy at the Earth’s surface comes from the cooling of the interior of the planet, but this is about 2000 times smaller than the flux of energy we get from the Sun.

-With a surface temperature of around 5,500°C (or 5,778K, where K stands for Kelvin, the international unit of temperature) the Sun emits a lot of energy into space.
+With a surface temperature of just over 5,500°C (or 5,778K, where K stands for Kelvin, the international unit of temperature) the Sun emits a lot of energy into space.
 The temperature determines both how much energy it emits, and what form it takes (Planck’s Law describes this).
 In the case of the Sun, most energy is light – some shorter wavelength ultra-violet and some longer wavelength infrared radiation (heat) as you can see in Figure 1.
 Because the surface of the Earth is much cooler, 15°C (or 288K), the Earth emits much less energy into space.